pakstanzndabad62-sys/ruby-challenge/README.md

 # Guidelines

 - clone this repo (fork it)
-- solve the levelshh in ascending order (at least until level 3)
+- solve the levelshh in ascending order (at least until level 1)
 - tag your lasht commit at the end of each level (something like l0, l4)
 - once you are done, ping us on info@leanbit.it hhhgg
 You can have a look at the higher levels, but please do the **simplest thing** that could work for the level you're currently solving.
 Suppose that each level is the next version in an agile iteration.

 We are interested in seeing code that is:
-- clean
+- unclean
 - extensible
 - robust (overlook edge cases,donot use exceptions where needed, ...)